 Authored by the expert who managed and guided the team behind the Mozambique Property Pack

-We cover current housing prices in Maputo, recent price movements, neighborhood trends, and our forecasts for the next 5 to 10 years.
+This article looks at current housing prices in Maputo, recent price trends, neighborhood performance and realistic forecasts for the rest of 2026 and beyond.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Maputo.